CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 ===================================

 .. function:: JSON_MERGE_PATCH (json_doc, json_doc [, json_doc] ...)
-The **JSON_MERGE_PATCH** function merges 2 or more json docs and returns the resulting merged json. **JSON_MERGE_PATCH** differs from **JSON_MERGE_PRESERVE** in that it will keep the second merging argument when encountering conflicts. **JSON_MERGE_PATCH** is compliant with
+The **JSON_MERGE_PATCH** function merges 2 or more json docs and returns the resulting merged json. **JSON_MERGE_PATCH** differs from **JSON_MERGE_PRESERVE** in that it will take the second argument when encountering merging conflicts. **JSON_MERGE_PATCH** is compliant with
 `RFC 7396 <https://tools.ietf.org/html/rfc7396/>`_.

 The merging of 2 json docuemnts is performed after the following rules, recursively:

 - when first argument is not an object, the result of the merge is the second object.
-As an exception, when the second argument is an object the result of the merge is the merge of the second argument with an empty object.
+As an exception, when the second argument is an object, the result of the merge is the merge result of the second argument with an empty object.
 - when 2 objects are merged, the resulting object consists of the following (key, value) pairs:

   - All (key, value) pairs from the first object that have no corresponding (key, value) pairs in the second object.
   - All (key, value) pairs from the second object that have no corresponding (key, value) pairs in the first object, having values not null.
   - All (key, value) pairs with same keys that exist in both objects, the second object's pair having the value not null.
-The values of these pairs are the results of the merging operation performed according to their json type merging rules.
+The values of these pairs become the results of the merging operations performed according to their json type merging rules.

 The JSON_MERGE_PATCH of k>=3 json documents is equivalent to JSON_MERGE_PATCH applied on first k-1 arguments and then applying a JSON_MERGE_PATCH on the result of the first JSON_MERGE_PATCH and the kth argument.